rogerkeays/fluent/README.md

 Extension methods are useful for cases where you can't (or don't want to) add methods to a class or subclass.
 Commonly, such methods are called "utility methods", but in most other programming languages, you would just call them "functions".

 *fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies.
-The resulting class files are identical to code compiled with regular static method calls. *fluent* requires JDK 9 or above.
+The resulting class files are identical to code compiled with regular static method calls.

+*fluent* supports JDK 9 and above.

 ## Quick Start